The concert is completely sold out. Ditto for the late show, and two others scheduled for the following evening.

 As time went on, Nektar’s music strengthened, but their financial picture did not.
 Gigs brought only $60 to $100 each and two albums (on Frankfurt, Germany’s Bacillus label) also failed to put much food on the table.

 Hard times, however, did not break up the band.
-And last year the ride began to turn.
-Nektar received an invitation to tour France, Switzerland and Germany with Frank Zappa.
-Then, as the band’s reputation, began to spread on the continent, Passport Records signed them, and released Remember the Future worldwide.
+And last year the tide began to turn.
+Nektar received an invitation to tour France, Switzerland, and Germany with Frank Zappa.
+Then, as the band’s reputation began to spread on the continent, Passport Records signed them and released Remember the Future worldwide.
 This led to the current U.S. tour.

 “The reaction here has been fantastic,” says bassist Derek “Mo” Moore, who used to double as the group’s manager before there was room in the budget for Powell.
 “The audiences have been freaking us out completely.”

 “America is like a dream for me,” puts in drummer Ron Howden.
 “For a musician, it’s incredible.
 See, it’s different in Germany; the German people are more reserved.
 First, you have to make good music, and then maybe you get a response.
 But here, there is a very good atmposphere even before the concert starts.
 And then, when we play . . . well, so far, we haven’t done a night with less than two encores.”

 “This tour is giving us so much energy,” states Mo.
 “Like we were really getting down right before we came over to the States, because there were so many hassles involved in getting ready.
 But now we feel just great.
 And we know the next tour is going to be even better.
 We’re watching the audiences, finding out what songs and parts of songs they like best.
 And we’re coming back for a longer tour in the spring.
 By that time, we’ll really have it down.”

 “Then maybe we can get out of debt!” comments guitarist Roy Albrighton with a smile.